sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Killercoda_Labs.md

 ### Exercise 1.1: Create and Manage Projects

+**Purpose**: Learn the fundamentals of OpenShift project management, which serves as the foundation for organizing and isolating applications in the cluster.

+**Expected Outcomes**:
+- Create and manage OpenShift projects using CLI commands
+- Understand the relationship between projects and Kubernetes namespaces
+- Configure resource quotas to control project resource consumption
+- Explore project resources and understand their organization
+- Apply best practices for project naming and structure

 #### Step 1: Create a New Project
 ```bash
 # Create a new project for our labs